What the CCR contains

 Under the Act on Banks, any client about whom relevant information is held in the CCR has the right to request an extract from the register.

-Information on the current status and 10-year history of client debt liabilities is available in the CCR.
-The aggregated form of the credit burden rules out the possibility of localisation of an individual client's commitments vis-à-vis a specific CCR participant.
+Information on the current status and 5-year history of client debt liabilities is available in the CCR.
+The credit monitor and granular and aggregated form of the credit burden rule out the possibility of localisation of an individual client's commitments vis-à-vis a specific CCR participant.

 If the required conditions for access to CCR information are met, CCR participants (banks and branches of foreign banks carrying on business in the Czech Republic, as well as other persons where so provided in a special legislative act) may verify clients' credit commitments using on-line enquiries.
 An aggregated monthly output of the credit burden of all its own clients is available to each CCR participant.